GabsCapra/certWALL/README.md

 ## Publish to your gitHub creating GH-PAGE's Branch
   - On CertWALL when you execute "npm run start", the changes are automatically sended to your remote gh-pages branch

+## Manual usage and commit
+  - create/use a branch named 'gh-pages' to commit your settings and certificates
+  - run on certWALL root "node certwall" to run without commit your changes

   Here we go!
   For any doubts, see my source code or GH Page branch.